Tailings Dust Monitoring Investigation at Tennant Creek

 Tennant Creek in Australia’s Northern Territory (NT) was once a major mining hub with a large amount of operational activity.
 Due to a large number of mines being abandoned in the Tennant Creek area, many of these ‘legacy mines’ have been subjected to the elements and show noticeable deterioration.

 Legacy mines can also pose air quality problems, particularly from issues from multiple dust sources.
-In the case of Tennant Creek’s discontinued Peko Mine there has not been any complaints from residents however, the NT Department of Mines and Energy have concerns that dust from tailings 8km east of own leftover from operational mining days may be a source of dust problems in the township.
+In the case of Tennant Creek’s discontinued Peko Mine there has not been any complaints from residents however, the government have concerns that dust from tailings 8km east of own leftover from operational mining days may be a source of dust problems in the township.

 As these tailings are uncovered and subject to strong winds during the dry season, they are a likely source.
 The prevailing wind direction is also pointing directly towards the township.